 The stunning beaches, vast variety of amenities such as shopping malls, restaurants and bars have attracted every type of person.

 Holidaymakers and families can make the most of the luxury hotels and refreshing pools.
 Digital nomads can enjoy cheap rent and the lively social scene that Playa del Carmen has to offer.

 With long stretches of white sand, you can easily spend the day trying out the various beaches and splashing around in the Caribbean sea.
 Then when you get hungry, Playa has about every kind of cuisine you can think of to satisfy your hunger.

 Playa del Carmen is also a great choice if you’re looking for a resort-style, beach holiday.
 However, those looking for an authentic Mexican experience may want to avoid it.
 The city has become extremely touristy and influenced by western culture over the past few years.

-Top 3 tours around Playa del Carmen
+Top tours in and around Playa del Carmen

 Don’t have time to read the whole article?
 Here is a selection of our favourite tours in Playa del Carmen: